Swim Club Member Check-In

 The individual ID check in is the quickest option and usually requires the least amount of front desk staff.
 However, some pools choose to make it easier on members and create family IDs.
 This option usually only requires one check in for multiple members.
 With family check in, remember that multiple IDs may be given, but all must have the same number/barcode.

-Lastly, pools also give out numbers for membership check-in.
+Lastly, pools also give out numbers for swim club member check-in.
 This check-in option usually comes in the form of computer generated member numbers or bondholder ownership numbers.
 I never recommend the computer generated numbers to my clients because the numbers can be long and hard to remember for members.
 What I see happen a lot is that members will have to ask staff to look up their number more often than actually remembering it.
 However, this process again is quick and can require little to no staff assistance.